kvark/kvark.github.io/_posts/2021-04-12-api-validation.markdown

 Instead, it's actual machine code, that is checked by a machine, and also happens to be readable for humans.
 There is no ambiguity, the validation code becomes the source of truth for API expectations.
 It would be developed in the open and available to anybody, similar to [W3C validator](https://validator.w3.org/).
+Of course, having a reference implementation would be even better, but I'm afraid this is asking too much.

 And as an API user, I'd much rather read this validation code than interpret the pseudo-code we have in various specifications.
 And as an API editor, I'd much rather express